(Also known as: Supersedeas Bond, Defendants Appeal Bond, Appellants Bond)

 The bonded party is one of three equal parties:

-If you fail to compensate the courts for judgements levied against you, the courts may file a claim against the bond.
+If you fail to compensate the courts for judgments levied against you, the courts may file a claim against the bond.
 After conducting an investigation, the surety will pay the obligee the amount you owe, which may mean turning over the collateral you put up.
 The surety is financially responsible to the court for the amount of the bond.
-However, you the principal are responsible to the surety for amounts paid to settle claims.
+However, as the principal, you are responsible to the surety for amounts paid to settle claims.
 The collateral may be used as compensation to the surety if found necessary.

 The typical items required to process an appeal bond are the Original Complaint, the Original Judgment, the Notice of Appeal, a Financial Statement, along with a credit report that we pull and the bond application.
 Often, appeal bonds are collateralized.

 Complete an online application when you're ready to get the bond process started.
-If you would like more information first, please call us at 1-888-278-7389 or fill out the contact form on this page.
+If you would like more information first, please call us at 1-888-2-SURETY (1-888-278-7389), contact us, or fill out the contact form on this page.
 The team at Viking Bond Service is happy to help from beginning to end.